lmiceli/PhotoGallery/README.md

+### Photo Gallery

-#app that displays public images from Flickr, based on BigNerdRanch book
+app that displays public images from Flickr, based on BigNerdRanch book